Presentation Designer's Toolkit

 1

-Succinctly define the challenge you're facing.
-For example, if you're working on visuals for a sustainability focused keynote and need a fresh way to approach a visual metaphor for uncertainty you'd write down "How could I visually represent uncertainty in a way that is unexpected?"
+Clearly articulate the specific challenge or problem you are trying to address.
+For example, if you're working on visuals for a sustainability-focused keynote and need a fresh way to approach a visual metaphor for uncertainty, you might write down: "How could I visually represent uncertainty in a way that is unexpected, thought-provoking, and aligns with the theme of sustainability?"

 2